ha7ilm/ha7ilm.github.io/projects.md

 ## rtl_mus

-*RTL Multi-User Server* is a small python script to allow multiple clients control the same RTL-SDR compatible DVB-T tuner, while also receiving I/Q samples: <br />
+*RTL Multi-User Server* is a small python script to allow multiple clients control the same RTL-SDR compatible DVB-T tuner, while all of them receive the stream of I/Q samples: <br />
 <a href="https://github.com/simonyiszk/rtl_mus">https://github.com/simonyiszk/rtl_mus</a>